markandgo/simple-transform/readme.txt

 T = a.rotate(theta)		-- rotates a point by theta angle in radians T = a.scale(sx,sy)		-- scales a point by sx and sy
 T = a.shear(kx,ky)		-- shears a point by kx and ky
+T = a.inverse(T)		-- returns the inverse of transformation table T

 T(x,y) -- apply transformation to point (x,y)